Chessel Bay Local Nature Reserve

 Local Nature Reserves (LNRs) are for both wildlife and people.
 They are places with wildlife or geological features that are of special interest locally.
 They offer people opportunities to study or learn about nature, or simply enjoy it.
 Chessel Bay was designated Southampton City's first Local Nature Reserve in 1989; a statutory designation under Section 21 of the National Parks and Access to the Countryside Act 1949.
 It is one of over 1050 LNRs in England.

 The Reserve is important nationally; the mudflats are part of the Lee-on-Solent to Itchen estuary Site of Special Scientific Interest or SSSI.
 It is one of four SSSIs in Southampton City.
 Chessel Bay is also part of the Southampton Water and the Solent Marshes, whose area constitutes a SPA — a Special Protection Area protected under European legislation.
+It is also part of a wetland of international importance - a Ramsar site.

 The responsibility for Chessel Bay lies with Southampton City Council and Natural England (see link below).
 Currently, the City Council and volunteers team up twice a year to help maintain and care for the site.
 See below: What you can do.